 Betty, Midge and Rachel all satisfy different sides of Donald Draper’s selfish desires.
-However, “Babylon” shows him to be nothing more than a serial womanizer.
+However, “Babylon” shows the man to be nothing more than a serial womanizer.
 And a bit of a sociopath.

 Betty represents the perfect, storybook marriage.
-On the exterior, she and Don live the dream life, but the superficiality of it all is becoming clearer by the day.
-Betty seems to suffer from depression, even when pillow-talking.
+On the exterior, she and Don live a dream life, but the superficiality is becoming clearer by the day.
+Betty suffers from depression, even when pillow-talking.

-On the other hand, Midge, who hasn’t been prominently featured, only serves one purpose: an outlet for Don to stick his Dick Whitman in.
+On the other hand, Midge only serves one purpose: an outlet for Don to stick his Dick Whitman in.
 Sure, she’s cool and free-spirited, but she’s by far the series’ most ineffective character.
 Midge is out of place, and Don knows it.

-Don also knows that Rachel Menken, the smart and sophisticated Jewish girl, is the only one who can offer true love.
-There is real emotion — a genuine, person to person connection — between them that can’t be found anywhere else.
+Don also knows that Rachel Menken, the smart, sophisticated Jewish girl, is the only one who offers true love.
 Rachel represents salvation, the chance to right all wrongs.